Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Against the spread, Colorado State is 4-4-0 this year.

-- The Rams have been underdogs by 2.5 points or more two times this season and have covered the spread every time.
+- This year, the Rams have won ATS in each of their two games as an underdog of 2.5 points or more.

-- Colorado State's games this season have hit the over on two of eight set point totals (25%).
+- Colorado State's games this year have hit the over two times in eight opportunities (25%).

 - The Rams put up 23.1 points per game, 5.9 more than the Falcons surrender (17.2).

-- Colorado State is 3-3 against the spread and 3-4 overall in games when it puts up more than 17.2 points.
+- Colorado State is 3-3 against the spread and 3-4 overall when the team puts up more than 17.2 points.

-- When Colorado State amasses over 285.2 yards, the team is 3-4 against the spread and 3-5 overall.
+- When Colorado State picks up over 285.2 yards, the team is 3-4 against the spread and 3-5 overall.

-- This season the Rams have nine turnovers, two fewer than the Falcons have takeaways (11).
+- The Rams have turned the ball over nine times, two fewer times than the Falcons have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.